huahanqi/big-data-analytics-hw1/README.md

 a.
 The results indicate that both scripts (`dataframe_style` and `map_reduce_style`) generate identical summary statistics, demonstrating consistency in their outputs.

 b.
-The `dataframe_style` approach exhibits more stable execution times as the input dataset size increases, highlighting its efficiency in handling larger datasets.
+The `map_reduce_style` approach emulates the traditional Hadoop MapReduce process, resulting in a linear increase in execution time as the dataset size grows.
+In contrast, the `dataframe_style` method demonstrates more consistent execution times as the dataset size increases, underscoring its efficiency in processing larger datasets.

 c.
 Unlike Hadoop MapReduce, Spark's runtime does not scale linearly with the growth in dataset size, which aligns with the theoretical concepts discussed in class regarding Spark's performance advantages.